omeka/omeka-s-enduser/docs/modules/copyresources.md

 - Item Carousel Block (when the page block is used in sites' pages) version 1.3
 - Faceted Browse version 1.5.

-## Jim's text

-Clicking on the icon and button opens up a sidebar where the user confirms the copy.
-Once the module copies the resource, it automatically navigates to the new resource's page, where the user can make adjustments as needed.

-To test this module, copy several items, item sets, sites, and site pages.
-Check that data does indeed duplicate as expected.
-Users should be able copy resources that they have permission to create.
-Copied resources should be owned by the user who copied the resource, not the original owner.

-Note that copying an item will not copy its media.
-If a user must copy an item's media, they can use the Omeka S Item Importer module, which already has the ability to copy items along with their media.

 ## Copying resources

 ![The items view page in the admin side, showing "copy" buttons next to each item set in the table.](modulesfiles/copyResources_items.png)